joehand/smilingjoe/_posts/2011-06-30-freecookies.markdown

 Unexpected behavior makes life more difficult for everyone.
 If some bikes stop and others continue without stopping pedestrians, fellow cyclists, and drivers will only be more confused and unsafe.
 In order for everyone to get around safely and happily we need to create an environment that supports different incentives.

 By replacing the stop signs with yield signs we align expected behavior with legal behavior for cyclists.
 Unfortunately, this causes an unsafe environment for pedestrians.
 Most of the people entering the circle look left- and only left- while merging.
 Pedestrians crossing from the right side of the street will not be in the line of sight.
 To solve this problem more creative engineering feats are required.
-Perhaps someone can invent a tele-porter.
+Perhaps someone can invent a teleporter.

 ####Suggested Actions
 Until the current set-up changes I suggest we treat each other with respect and courtesy.